The VA Disability Benefits Process: A Closer Look

 Filing an application is the first step in the process.
-For many veterans, this is also the most difficult step.
-Most people are self-reliant and they do not want to depend on the government or anyone else for assistance.
+For many veterans, this is also the most challenging step.
+Most people are self-reliant and do not want to depend on the government or anyone else for assistance.
 If help is available, it is usually a good idea to accept it.

 However, a properly-completed application and the correct supporting evidence might not be enough to obtain the benefits you deserve.
 So, if the Claims Examiner denies your request, at least in part, do not be discouraged.
 You are definitely not alone.
 An initial denial does not mean your claim is weak.
 It just means you must look closer at your application.